AstunTechnology/ssdidocs/docs/ssdi_guidance.rst

 a related resource within the **service** metadata record.
 A **service** metadata record will therefore have one related resource per Dataset or layer in the **service**.

-Users should firstly link a Dataset metedata record to the related service metadata record by clicking firstly on the **Associated resources** menu and selecting the **Link to a service** option.
+Users should firstly link a Dataset metadata record to the related service metadata record by clicking firstly on the **Associated resources** menu (at the right hand side of the page, or at the bottom of the page if you are accessing the SSDI on a small screen) and selecting the **Link to a service** option.
 Use the search function to look up the metadata record for every service that the Dataset is included in.
 Once added these should appear under the **Service** heading at the right hand side.